Fiona Stanley: Career

+Her first job, in the early 1970s, was in a paediatric clinic at Perth's former children's hospital, Princess Margaret Hospital for Children, where her patients included thin and sick Aboriginal children flown in from remote western settlements.
+She said of this work that "we would perform expensive 'miracles' ... and then dump them back into the environments that had caused their problems".
+Consequently, she says, she started travelling, with colleagues, to "every mission camp, reserve and fringe-dwelling group in Western Australia ... talking to the old people ... trying to get a handle on the health issues and the environmental issues".
+She began to understand the impact of life chances and living conditions on children.
+She also worked at the Australian Aborigine Aboriginal Clinic in East Perth.

+This experience sparked an interest in epidemiology and public health.
+She spent six years in the United Kingdom, at the Social Medicine Unit at the London School of Hygiene & Tropical Medicine, and the United States researching these areas before returning to Perth to establish research programs at the University and within the health department.
+She became "Part of the next trend in medicine, the move from a preoccupation with curing disease to a focus on prevention and social causal pathways".

 During her career, Stanley has focussed on the importance of using population data to provide significant health, social and economic benefits to the community.
 In 1977, her research group established the WA Maternal and Child Health Research Database.
 It is a unique collection of data on births from the entire state which has proved a valuable resource in predicting trends in maternal and child health and the effects of preventive programs.
 Stanley's research also includes strategies to enhance health and well-being in populations; the causes and prevention of birth defects and major neurological disorders such as cerebral palsy; the causes and lifelong consequences of low birth weight; and patterns of maternal and child health in Aboriginal and Caucasian populations.
 "Data collected enabled Stanley and her colleagues to explore, for instance, the connection between a lack of folic acid in diets and spina bifida, and markedly reduce it".
 This work in 1989 confirmed that the benefit of folate in preventing spina bifida, as first shown in double blind clinical trials in the UK (Laurence et al., BMJ 282 1509–1511 (1981)), also applied in Western Australian populations.